zveronline/docker-sopds/README.md

    zveronline/sopds
 ```

-Also you can store database on external storage.
+Also you can store postgresql database on external storage.

 ```
 docker run --name sopds -d \